-- 12. Now, back in the left sidebar, click the "Settings" option (not the "Settings" option under Facebook Login, but the main "Settings" section above).
-From the "Basic" screen, note the "App ID" and "App Secret" values.
-You'll need these two values when configuring Rock. - 13.
-Before you make your app public, Facebook recommends submitting any additional features or permissions for App Review -- user_friends is one such feature that will need to be submitted if you would like to use the Facebook Friend Known Relationship within Rock. - 14.
-To submit an item for approval click App Review on the left-hand menu and then click "Permissions and Features". - 15.
-A new page will present you with a list of available Permissions and Features.
-Permissions you can submit.
-Scroll down to user_friends and click the Request button. - 16.
-Click the "Continue" link that appears in place of the Request button. - 17.
-You'll be redirected to a Request for App Review page.
-You may need to add Business Verification. - 18.
-Click each section on the page to provide the requested details according to the instructions provided. - 19.
-Provide "App Verification Details" by describing how a person can test the integration.
-An example template is provided.

-- 20. For "Requested Permissions and Features" you'll need to tell Facebook how you'll use the desired permission.
-You'll also need to upload a screencast demonstrating how the permission is being used.
-For user_friends, for example, we did a quick 10 second screencast showing a Facebook Friend Known Relationship in the Known Relationship block on the person profile page (essentially just scrolling down the page and highlighting the known relationship).
-You'll need to do this for each requested permission. - 21.
-For "Complete App Settings" you'll need to provide several configuration pieces.
-Add an icon for your app, and provide the URL to your privacy policy for the app.
-Then, select the appropriate "Business Use" (probably "Support my own business").
-Lastly, you'll need to select an App Category from the list provided. - 22.
-After all of the steps on the Request for App Review page have been completed, you can click the Submit for Review button at the bottom of the page.
+- 10. Now, back in the left sidebar, click the "Settings" option (not the "Settings" option under Facebook Login, but the main "Settings" section).
+From the "basic" screen, note the "App ID" and "App Secret" values.
+You'll need these two values when configuring Rock. - 11.
+Before you make your app public, Facebook recommends submitting any additional features or permissions for App Review -- user_friends is one such feature that will need to be submitted if you would like to use the Facebook Friend Known Relationship within Rock. - 12.
+To submit an item for approval click App Review on the left-hand menu and click Start a Submission on the Submit Items for Approval section. - 13.
+A pop-up menu will present you with Login Permissions you can submit.
+Scroll down and check to user_friends and click Add. - 14.
+You'll be redirected to a Current Submission page.
+Select Add Details on the right (if you chose to add multiple permissions you'll need to do this for each one).
+You'll also need to add an App Icon (1024 x 1024) and have Business Use selected under Settings in order to submit for approval. - 15.
+An entry form will pop-up and this is where you need to tell Facebook how you'll use the desired permission.
+Once you're finished describing how you'll use the permission and how it will be beneficial to your organization and the individual, you'll need to toggle the Web option to 'On' and provide detailed steps on how the app will use the permission. - 16.
+Lastly, you'll need to upload a screencast demonstrating how the login permission is being used.
+For user_friends, for example we did a quick 10 second screencast showing a Facebook Friend Known Relationship in the Known Relationship block on the person profile page (essentially just scrolling down the page and highlighting the known relationship).